curio-code/Udacity-SensorFusion-Nanodegree-Camera/README.md

 ![alt text](https://github.com/curio-code/Udacity-SensorFusion-Nanodegree-Camera/blob/master/images/codeFlow.png)

-This sensor fusion framework is example of low level fusion.
+This sensor fusion framework is an example of low level fusion.

 This project has four major parts:
 1. First, matching 3D objects over time by using keypoint correspondences.